Best camera phones 2025 - buyer’s guide

 • Traditional Note form factor, still premium as ever

-The Galaxy S24 Ultra is not the perfect smartphone, this year we even have a cons section, but it is the one of the most versatile cameraphones on the market right now.
+The Galaxy S25 Ultra is not the perfect smartphone, this year we have a long cons section, and for that, unfortunately, we no longer consider it as the ultimate smartphone.
+But it is the one of the most versatile cameraphones on the market right now and introduces an updated ultrawide camera.

-Yes, there were display issues.
-And, yes, the charging speed is far from great.
-But In the end, Samsung's ultimate smart/camera/phone comes easily recommended.
+Yes, it is mostly the same as the S24 Ultra.
+And, yes, the S-Pen has been downgraded.
+And the battery life is worse.
+But In the end, Samsung's ultimate smart/camera/phone still comes easily recommended.

 Read full review